allo-media/tech-blog/_posts/2018-02-01-simple-disk-encryption-tutorial-with-archlinux.markdown

 ### Clean and safely erase your disk

-First, use `fdisk` or `gdisk` (if you're using UEFI) to wipe out what's on your disk, i.e. removing all existing partitions (of cours, this will delete all the data on your disk…).
+First, use `fdisk` or `gdisk` (if you're using UEFI) to wipe out what's on your disk, i.e. removing all existing partitions (of course, this will delete all the data on your disk…).

 For example, for `gdisk`: